 - 14.1 Proposed centre line and channel gradients shall be stated as a percentage as well as a fraction.
 Points of change of gradient shall be shown together with the lengths of vertical curves. - 14.2 Vertical curves are required at gradient intersections and shall be designed in accordance with the following requirements: - The length in metres of a vertical curve is calculated as approximately 10 times the algebraic gradient difference.
 The length so calculated shall be rounded up for crest vertical curves.
-Vertical curves 10 metres or less will not be required. - 14.3 The minimum permitted channel gradients are 0.56% (1 in 180) for concrete construction, 0.59% (1 in 170) for flexible construction and 1% (1 in 100) for concrete block paving. - 14.4 At road junctions the gradient of the side road at the point where it joins the channel of the main road shall not exceed 2.50% (1 in 40) for a distance of 10 metres from the channel of the main road. - 14.5 The channel gradient shall be shown at all junctions to ensure that over the length of the 10 metre radius (approximate length is 16 metres) there is a channel gradient of at least 0.59% (1 in 170).
+Vertical curves 10 metres or less will not be required. - 14.3 The minimum permitted channel gradients are 0.67% (1 in 150) for concrete construction, 0.80% (1 in 125) for flexible construction and 1% (1 in 100) for concrete block paving.
+Where the channel is formed of precast concrete blocks or where other suitable channel drainage kerbs are used, the gradient shall not be less than 0.67% (1 in 150) In exceptional circumstances flatter gradients will be permitted where it can be demonstrated that the road will drain adequately, allowing for normal surface course tolerance. - 14.4 At road junctions the gradient of the side road at the point where it joins the channel of the main road shall not exceed 2.50% (1 in 40) for a distance of 10 metres from the channel of the main road. - 14.5 The channel gradient shall be shown at all junctions to ensure that over the length of the 10-metre radius (approximate length is 16 metres) there is a channel gradient of at least 0.67% (1 in 150).